paphopsaw/statement-reader/README.md

 read_statement image_file.jpg
 # Can work with multiple files
 read_statement image_file1.jpg image_file2.jpg
+# For the whole current directory
+read_statement *.jpg
 ```
 After running, the information is saved to clipboard and can be pasted to Google Sheets or MS Excel.